-The Clowning Workbook will focus in detail on the real classroom and rehearsal needs of training actors in their encounter with clowning.
-Drawing on the author’s extensive experience of teaching clowning within a number of conservatoire and academic institutions, the material will attend to the presentation and reception of clowning work by those whose primary concern is general actor training and its uses within such a context.
+This unique training book with linked video is part of Bloomsbury Methuen’s series of Theatre Arts Workbooks, and focuses in detail on the real classroom and rehearsal needs of training actors in their encounter with clowning.
+Drawing on the author’s extensive experience of teaching clowning within a number of conservatoire, academic institutions, and beyond, the material attends to the presentation and reception of clowning work by those whose primary concern is general actor training and its uses within such a context.

 Clowning and actor training

 Clowning has today found a regular place within the syllabuses of many drama departments and actor training courses across the UK and USA in particular.
 Indeed, ever since Jacques Lecoq introduced clowning into the programme of studies at his school in the early 1960s, clowning has been one of the most popular areas of study with students.
 With such a widespread and continuing interest in learning more about clowning in a practical way, the number of books available on the subject, although growing, is relatively small.